pforret/blog.splashing/_topic/music/cornet.md

 ---
 # cornet

 The cornet  is a brass instrument similar to the trumpet but distinguished from it by its conical  bore, more compact shape, and mellower tone quality.
- The most common cornet is a transposing instrument in B♭, though there is also a soprano cornet in E♭ and cornets in A and C.
-All are unrelated to the Renaissance and early Baroque cornett.
+The most common cornet is a transposing instrument in B♭.
+There is also a soprano cornet in E♭ and cornets in A and C. All are unrelated to the Renaissance and early Baroque cornett.

 ## Unsplash photos